magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/learn.md

 Developing applications across today's fragmented internet is difficult.
 Most solutions require development across multiple platforms, making them expensive and complicated.
 An ideal approach should support open standards for seamless work across environments.

-The Connected Space Platform (CSP) is an open-source, client-side library designed to make it easy for developers to create interoperable, cross-reality, multi-user applications.
+The Connected Spaces Platform (CSP) is an open-source, client-side library designed to make it easy for developers to create interoperable, cross-reality, multi-user applications.
 The main goal of CSP is to create an interoperability system for the spatial web, where different devices and applications can smoothly work together.
 Users can interact with any digital content without worrying about what technology or platform they're using.

 Architecturally, CSP functions as a bridge between the client applications and a set of cloud services.